90sidortAP/pmdb_cypress_e2e/README.md

     When User clicks Show Changelog
     Then Changelog is shown

-   Scenario: Should show no changes made in changelog if project was never modified
+   Scenario: Should show no changes made in changelog if template was never modified
     Given Templates site is opened
     When User clicks on template (94)
     Then Template Information is shown
+    When User clicks Show Changelog
+    Then Changelog is shown
+    And Message No changes is displayed

+Feature: Projects changelog

+   As a user I want to be able to check changes made to a project
+    @projectsPage
+   Scenario: Should be able to open project changelog
+    Given Projects site is opened
+    When User clicks on project (94)
+    Then Project Information is shown
+    When User clicks Show Changelog
+    Then Changelog is shown

+   Scenario: Should show no changes made in changelog if project was never modified
+    Given Projects site is opened
+    When User clicks on project (94)
+    Then Project Information is shown
     When User clicks Show Changelog
     Then Changelog is shown
     And Message No changes is displayed